Offices & Low Risk Environments

 - A Fire Risk Assessment for their office space General Working Risk Assessments for standard day to day practices (Lone Working, Manual Handling etc.)

-- Lighthouse were to remain as a competent resource for use by the Client for ad-hoc requirements via our helpline
+- Lighthouse was to remain as a competent resource for use by the Client for ad-hoc requirements via our helpline